ischlag/ischlag.github.io/_posts/2016-06-02-installing-tensorflow.markdown

 ```

 ### Install Tensorflow
-We are going to install Tensorflow in a virtual python environment.
-Create a new virtual python environment in which we will install our python packages.
+We are going to install tensorflow in a virtual python environment.
+Use the source command to enter the environment.

 ```bash
 virtualenv --system-site-packages ~/tensorflow
 source ~/tensorflow/bin/activate
 ```
-Now install the following dependencies, as well as, the master release of Tensorflow for GPU, Linux 64Bit, and Python 2.7.
+Now install the following dependencies, as well as, the master release of tensorflow for GPU, Linux 64Bit, and Python 2.7.

 ```bash
 (tensorflow) $ pip install --upgrade python-numpy python-dev